What Is Data Normalization?

 Data normalization is the process of standardizing data formats and values across a database so that records follow consistent patterns for fields like names, phone numbers, addresses, job titles, and company names.

 Normalization is especially important when combining data from multiple sources.
-Different data providers may format the same information differently - one might list "VP of Sales" while another lists "Vice President, Sales" or "Sales VP".
-Without normalization, these appear as different values in filters and reports.
+Different data providers, CRM imports, web forms, and manual entries may format the same information differently.
+One provider might list revenue as "$5M" while another uses "5,000,000" and a third uses "$5 million."
+Without normalization, these appear as different values in filters, reports, and scoring models, leading to incorrect segmentation and analysis.

 Related Terms